esaruoho/paketti-manual/README.md

 ---
-### 2025-01-26 - esaruoho

-Improvement: Flood Fill Note and Instrument now:
+### 2025-01-26 - Improvement: Flood Fill Note and Instrument
 - doesn't error if you're in effect column, instead errors gracefully in the statusbar
 - now also floodfills the volume, panning, delay and samplefx columns, if they happen to contain data.